List of heads of government of Mexico City: Background

-The Head of Government elected for the 2000–2006 term was Andrés Manuel López Obrador, elected with 39% of the popular vote in the same election that saw Vicente Fox of the PAN win the presidency.
-López Obrador was temporarily removed from office by the federal Congress on April 7, 2005 and was replaced, on an interim basis for a period of slightly over two weeks, by his secretary of government, Alejandro Encinas.
-See desafuero of AMLO.
+The head of government elected for the 2000–2006 term was Andrés Manuel López Obrador, elected with 39% of the popular vote in the same election that saw Vicente Fox of the PAN win the presidency.
+López Obrador was temporarily removed from office by the federal Congress on 7 April 2005 and was replaced, on an interim basis for a period of slightly over two weeks, by his secretary of government, Alejandro Encinas.
+See desafuero of Andrés Manuel López Obrador.

-All the Heads of the Federal District Department were members of the Institutional Revolutionary Party (PRI), and all the Heads of Government of the Federal District are from center-left parties or party coalitions.
+All the heads of the Federal District Department since the enactment of the 1917 Constitution were members of the Institutional Revolutionary Party (PRI) or its predecessor parties, and all the popularly elected heads of government since 1997 have been from center-left parties or party coalitions.